yashp98/cordova-plugin-braintree-sdk/README.md

 - localizedDescription (string)
 - deviceData (string) - Only available if collecting device data is enabled
 - card ([CardNonce](#cardnonce)) - Only available if payment was via card
-- threeDSecureCard ([ThreeDSecureInfo](#threedsecureinfo)) - Only available if payment was via card and threeD info is available
 - paypalAccount ([PayPalAccountNonce](#paypalaccountnonce)) - Only available if payment via PayPal
 - venmoAccount ([VenmoAccount](#venmoaccount)) - Only available if payment via Venmo